Unemployment: changes from 1st November 2019

 Emmanuel Macron signed a bill to reform the Labour code.
-Here are the 15 measures that will come into force before 1 January 2018.
+Here are 14 of the measures that came into force around January 2018.

 - Labour compensation: minimum and maximum